 Her teaching and research interests and specializations are in Greek and Roman

-epic and lyric, Roman comedy, and sexuality and gender in antiquity.
+epic and lyric, Greek and Roman drama, and sexuality and gender in antiquity.
 She is

 author of Farming and Poetry in Hesiods Works and Days (2000), as